 All indicators here are definitely higher than the EU average.
 Unemployment among women reaches the highest level (out of all clusters), and labor productivity is also the lowest.
 In the created ranking, these two countries occupy the last positions.
 A ranking was created for EU countries taking into account the analyzed features regarding unemployment $(X_1 - X_8)$.
-The countries are ordered from 1 - which means the best situation in terms of unemployment and 27 - which means the worst situation in terms of unemployment and 27 - which means the worst situation in terms of unemployment to a present the ranking and grouping of EU countries in terms of unemployment in 2022.
+The countries are ordered from 1 - which means the best situation in terms of unemployment and 27 - which means the worst situation in terms of unemployment.
+Table 7 and Figure 6 present the ranking and grouping of EU countries in terms of unemployment in 2022.